What You Should Know About Broken Jaws

 The treatment of a broken jaw depends on the severity of the case.
 In some lucky cases, fractures can be treated with a soft diet and pain control.

-Some patients will have their teeth wired together to ensure that a jawbone returns to health.
+Some patients will have their teeth wired together to ensure a jawbone return to health.
 In some cases, the break will require a plate with screws to hold the plate in place to reapproximate the original bone.

 Only a doctor can tell what treatment is needed.